 What is cheaper?

-A local sim card is in 99/100 times cheaper than an international sim card.
+A local prepaid sim card is in 95/100 times cheaper than an international sim card.
 Therefore in the beginning of this article I told you that you will have to decide whether you want to buy an international sim card for traveling abroad or buying a local prepaid sim card for tourists on arrival.

-Because I am aiming to travel to every country in the world I wrote more than 100 guides for buying local sim cards: London, Paris, Tanzania, Lebanon, Rome, USA, Canada, Mexico, South Africa, Guatemala, Honduras, Turkey, Israel, Dubai, Thailand, Kenya, Indonesia, Vietnam, UK, Spain, Italy, France, Norway, Georgia and many more.
+Because I am aiming to travel to every country in the world I wrote already more than 200 guides for buying local sim cards: London, Paris, Tanzania, Lebanon, Rome, USA, Canada, Mexico, South Africa, Guatemala, Honduras, Turkey, Israel, Dubai, Thailand, Kenya, Indonesia, Sydney, Singapore, Vietnam, UK, Spain, Italy, France, Norway, Georgia, Colombia, Dominican Republic and many more.

 Local prepaid sim cards are often pretty cheap and come with big value data bundles.
 Most countries and operators have special tourist sim cards.
 Downside is that you can only buy them on arrival, so you have to visit a phone store during your holiday or get one from the airport.

-But where local sim cards stop working, international sim cards continue to roam!
+But where local prepaid sim cards stop working, international sim cards continue to roam!
 With a sim card designed with overseas travel in mind, you’ll always be able to go online as soon as the plane touches the ground.
-With international sim cards, you get to cross borders and continue to enjoy data on your phone and browsing the internet, make/receive calls, and send texts as though you are still at home all with the same sim card.
+With international sim cards, you can cross borders and continue to enjoy data on your phone and browsing the internet, make/receive calls, and send texts as though you are still at home all with the same sim card.

 Crossing many borders in a short period of time?
 International sim cards are the best solution!
 Which one?
 Personally I recommend e-sim cards for traveling in 2023, but check my list below.

 Where can you buy an international sim card?

-Buying an international sim card can only be done online.
-In this article I show you the best available options for buying a global sim card for world travelers and I will link directly to the companies website so that may you be interested you can have a look for more details on their homepages.
+Buying an international sim card can only be done online through a third party.
+In this article I will show you the best available offers for buying a global sim card for world travelers and I will link directly to the companies website so that may you be interested you can have a look for more details on their homepages.